MariusStrumyla/BIT_sprint9_Laravel_crud/README.md

 # About:

 -   Job listing app;
--   project is made using Laravel and Tailwind;
+-   project was made using Laravel and Tailwind;
+-   project was made watching "Traversy Media" laravel crash course youtube video.

 # Project tasks: